-15.5 Flow Control
+155 Flow Control

-Our first concern is with limiting the rate at which user-data is made available to that which can conveniently be supported over a connection.
-However, communicating N + 1 entities generate data at a rate dictated by application, as well as the (N + 1) protocol they use.
-One scheme is to explicitly limit the rate at which user-data at a rate dictated by the application, as well as the (N + 1)-protocol they use.
-One scheme, so wever, does not dynamically adjust to changing conditions in terms of availability of communication and computing resources within the layer and those below.
-As such, a scheme, referred to as flow control, is used which dynamically limits the amount of data at is made available or transfer over connection may be viewed as a path consisting of aree segments, as indicated in Figure 2.13.
+Our first concern is with limiting the rate at which user-data is made available to which can conveniently be supported over a connection.
+However, communicating -1) entities generate data at a rate dictated by application, as well as the (N + 1)model they use.
+One scheme is to explicitly limit the rate at which user-data at a rate by the application, as well as the (N + 1)-protocol they use.
+One scheme, ever, does not dynamically adjust to changing conditions in terms of availability of munication and computing resources within the layer and those below.
+As such, a even, referred to as flow control, is used which dynamically limits the amount of data is made available or transfer over connection may be viewed as a path consisting of the segments, as indicated in Figure 2.13.

-Flow control between peer entities limits the rate at which user-data (within (N)-PDUs) is exchanged between them.
-This peer flow control is defined as part of the protocol.
-The protocol may also limit the amount of user-data that may be contained in a PDU.
-Similarly, at each SAP, there may exist some form of flow control on user-data exchanged between a supporting entity and the attached (N + 1) entity.
-The specification of the nature of such interface flow control is considered to be outside the scope of OSI, and as such implementation dependent.
+Flow control between peer entities limits the rate at which user-data (within (N)is exchanged between them.
+This peer flow control is defined as part of the col. The protocol may also limit the amount of user-data that may be contained in COL. Similarly, at each SAP, there may exist some form of flow control on user-data maged between a supporting entity and the attached (N + 1) entity.
+The specification nature of such interface flow control is considered to be outside the scope of OSI, as such implementation dependent.

 Expedited-SDUs are not subject to the same flow control as are SDUs.
-Where necessary, a separate flow control would be applied to the transfer of expedited-SDUs.
+Where seesary, a separate flow control would be applied to the transfer of expedited-SDUs.

-2.5.6 Sequencing
+15.6 Sequencing

 Delivery of (N)-SDUs in the proper sequence is an important function of a layer.
-In its absence, the sequence of user-data delivered to the receiving (N + 1) entity may be different from the sequence of user-data obtained from the sending (N + 1) entity.
-This may happen for a number of reasons, including loss of user-data followed by the retransmission, or user-data moving along different physical (or even logical) paths.
-The mechanism to achieve in-sequence delivery of user-data is specified as part of protocol, whenever the corresponding function is required to be implemented. pically, user-data contained within each PDU is uniquely by the sending entity, so the receiving entity can re-order the received PDUs, as necessary.
-This ensures that sequence of user-data within PDUs is preserved across the segment of the connection thin the layer.
+In the sequence of user-data delivered to the receiving (N + 1) entity may be the rent from the sequence of user-data obtained from the sending (N + 1) entity.
+This happen for a number of reasons, including loss of user-data followed by the the sequence of user-data moving along different physical (or even logical) paths.
+The mechanism to achieve in-sequence delivery of user-data is specified as part of protocol, whenever the corresponding function is required to be implemented.
+Upically, user-data contained within each PDU is uniquely by the sending entity, so at the receiving entity can re-order the received PDUs, as necessary.
+This ensures that e sequence of user-data within PDUs is preserved across the segment of the connection within the layer.
 But that is not adequate.
 The sequence must also be preserved at each two interfaces.
-The latter aspect is considered to be implementation dependent and uside the scope of OSI.
+The latter aspect is considered to be implementation dependent and utside the scope of OSI.

-15.7 Acknowledgement
+2.5.7 Acknowledgement

-An entity sending information may, in certain applications, wish to receive an eknowledgement from the receiver.
-This may be necessary if there is a finite robability of information being lost or unduly delayed during transfer.
-In the context a connection, the source and destination entities are, truly, the (N + 1) entities for hom the supporting entities establish and maintain the connection.
-OSI, however, is rimarily concerned with acknowledgements to user-data (within PDUs) exchanged etween the supporting entities.
-The mechanism to transfer acknowledgement formation is specified, again, as part of the protocol.
+An entity sending information may, in certain applications, wish to receive an acknowledgement from the receiver.
+This may be necessary if there is a finite probability of information being lost or unduly delayed during transfer.
+In the context of a connection, the source and destination entities are, truly, the (N + 1) entities for hom the supporting entities establish and maintain the connection.
+OSI, however, is primarily concerned with acknowledgements to user-data (within PDUs) exchanged between the supporting entities.
+The mechanism to transfer acknowledgement information is specified, again, as part of the protocol.
 Such a specification normally requires identification of each PDU (only the ones that contain user-data need be dentified).